nesfit/ICS/Lectures/Lecture_02/PITCHME.md

 #### `delegate` vs `interface`
 * A problem that can be solved with a delegate can also be solved with an interface
 * Delegate design may be better if:
-  * The interface defines only a single method
+  * The interface would define only a single method
   * Multicast capability is needed
   * The subscriber needs to implement the interface multiple times

 +++
 #### Delegate Compatibility
-* All are incompatible with one another
+* All delegates are incompatible with one another

 ```C#
 delegate void Delegate1();
 delegate void Delegate2();